rickwysocki/hugo-site/content/posts/2022-06-21-genre-classification/index.md

 title: "What is Genre?"
 date: 2022-06-21 16:08:22 -0500
 summary: A concept that is has been popping up in recent posts is genre.
 It's not surprising, as genre is central not only to film--increasingly, the focus of this blog--but to rhetoric and writing studies, my academic home.
 But what *is* genre?
-published: false
+published: true
+featured_image: featured.jpg
+featured_alt: A photo of Spotify's genre playlist interface.
+tags:
+  - Genre
 ---

-{% include figure image_path="/assets/images/genre.jpg" alt="A photo of Spotify's genre playlist interface." %}

 A concept that is has been popping up in recent posts is genre.
 It's not surprising, as genre is central not only to film--increasingly, the focus of this blog--but to rhetoric and writing studies, my academic home.
 But what *is* genre?